Fecal Microbiota Transplants (FMT)

 with ice packs & ziplock freezer bags in it that the donor keeps with them during the day.
 Then just make sure to flatten the air out before zipping it shut and putting it back in the ice bag.

-Freezing the stool for either shipping or storage is common.
 Glycerol/Glycerin is the commonly used antifreeze additive, but it's also a laxative, and therefore problematic for some people.
-Maltodextrin is a good alternative.
-It can be bought in bulk online for around $4/lb.
-The ratios used in that study were approximately 2 tablespoons maltodextrin to ½ cup saline.
-Which can be mixed in with 2 tablespoons of stool at about a 4:1 ratio: 4 parts MD+saline, 1 part stool.
+A maltodextrin-trehalose (MD-TR) mixture is a good alternative.
+Maltodextrin can be bought in bulk online for around $4/lb.
+And trehalose can be bought for around $10/lb.
+The ratios used in that study were approximately 3 tbsp maltodextrin + 1 tbsp trehalose + 100mL (7 tbsp) saline.
+That MD-TR-saline mixture can then be added to stool at a 4:1 ratio.
+4g of the mixture with 1g of stool.

-Alternatively (but probably less ideal), you could mix in a little bit of saline (close to ½ tbls saline per 1 tbls stool), little by little, mixing them in the ziplock bag the stool was collected in, to create a thick yogurt/custard-like consistency, then add maltodextrin till it's a doughy/firm consistency, which can then be encapsulated or frozen straight.
+Alternatively (but probably less ideal), you could mix in a little bit of saline (close to ½ tbls saline per 1 tbls stool), little by little, mixing them in the ziplock bag the stool was collected in, to create a thick yogurt/custard-like consistency, then add MD-TR till it's a doughy/firm consistency, which can then be encapsulated or frozen straight.

 UPDATE: Here's a video demonstration https://www.youtube.com/watch?v=89FCAsqC8BY for making capsules, and mixing in the powder antifreeze.
-I found it difficult to mix the powder in well at the end, but I used a substitute powder, and maltodextrin mixes much easier.
+I found it difficult to mix the powder in well at the end, but I used a substitute powder, and MD-TR mixes much easier.

 But again, that amount of saline is way too much.
 So you can follow this video demonstration where a 1:1 ratio of glycerol:stool is used, and saline is only added as needed.